Leo-C/webshscr/README.md

 ### Introduction

-**webshscr** is a lightweight web server useful to expose shell script via web.
+**webshscr** is a lightweight web platform useful to expose shell script via web.
 It provide user authorization and account, reserving execution of specific shell scripts to specific groups.